SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 _Ahh! what a moment._ Tomorrow we are having a **e2e bug bash & code review** Let's see how it goes!

+`14 July : `
+So today early morning that is at **9AM** we had a call scheduled with Tanay for code reviews, where Tanay noticed that our **build** wasn't ready.
+Tanay after a few code reviews advised to get done with the **Build** part, Omkar and Udit were assigned that part as they were the ones who initially worked with the **Build and Backend Parts**.
+But Tanay asked me and _Prerana_ also to look into it, which I wanted to eargly do.
+After getting on a all with Omkar and Udit I once again realized that,

+> I still have a lot to learn!

+I really need to practice **Backend and Stuff** and get better at it.
+That's all for today.
+We didn't have stand up call today.